yndajas/Algorithms/README.md

 ## Features

+### First unqiue character

+Find the first unique (non-repeating) character in a string.
+A-Z will be converted to a-z; all other characters will be ignored.
+E.g. "b" if the string is "aaabccc", or "r" if the string is "Esperanza Spalding".

 ### Spiral matrix

 Populate a matrix of size n x n with the numbers 1 to n in a clockwise inward spiral fashion.
 E.g. if n = 3: